scaleoutsean/solidfire-windows/README.md

   - Create one low performance QoS policy for quorum volumes (e.g. Min 100, Max 300, Burst 500)
   - Create 1 quorum volume with the Quorum QoS storage policy and add it to the VAG
   - Configure iSCSI initiators and MultiPath I/O
-  - Create one more (or several) QoS policies and several volumes for VMs (Cluster Shared Volumes)
+  - Create one more (or several) QoS policies and several volumes for VMs (Cluster Shared Volumes) and add them to the Hyper-V VAG
-  - Sample scripts are available on Github (80% complete)
+    - Some scripts to get you started are available on Github
 - Prepare hosts for Windows Failover Clustering
   - Login to quorum disk, bring it online and create NTFS volume on it
   - Check firewall, DNS, AD configuration
   - Recheck adapter binding, IPv6, DNS, as it may be messed up after Viritual Switch configuration
-- Create Windows Failover-Cluster
+- Create Windows Failover Cluster
   - Validate configuration, especially DNS and firewall configuration
   - [Optionally](https://social.technet.microsoft.com/Forums/en-US/bf5285bc-fc72-474f-a0f4-232a2bd230b1/smb-signing-breaks-csv-access-crossnode?forum=winserverClustering) disable SMB signing/encryption
   - Create Failover Cluster
     - If you use Failover Cluster to protect VMs, that becomes default location (Hyper-V Manager is no longer used)
-  - Add quorum disk to cluster
+  - Add quorum disk to Failover Cluster
 - Deploy Cluster Shared Volumes
   - On all Windows hosts, login to SolidFire volumes meant for data
   - On one Windows host, bring those volumes online and format them